rahul-gharat/dronahq-docs/docs/reference/controls/file-parser.md

 - **Strict Mode (Optional)**: Choose whether to enable strict mode or not.
 Strict mode enforces data structure checks, ensuring consistent data formats for data flows.

-- **Data Visualization**: Display the parsed data in a table grid or use data querie's custom JavaScript to represent the data in desired format.
+- **Data Visualization**: Display the parsed data in a table grid or use data queries custom JavaScript to represent the data in desired format.

 - **Data Manipulation**: If you enabled strict mode, create data flows in the DronaHQ to manipulate and update the data easily.